Sunday 27 December 2009

 We headed off at 5 am and shortly afterwards we enjoyed a spectacular sunrise (well at least those awake in our transportation rides).
 We went and visited some geysers which had boiling mud pools.
 Karen almost lost her feet to frostbite but otherwise I think we all enjoyed the geysers.

 We then headed to the thermal baths which were very enjoyable given we hadn’t had a shower in 2 days.
 The water was very nice and refreshing, although I only got in after an emergency trip to the bano (toilet) which like a lot of non-English places you have to pay for.

-After our thermal bath we enjoyed a nice breakfast which included pancakes.
-Andrew made the comment that it was only 9 am and we had already done a full days worth of activities, shows you what you can do when you get up at 4.15 am!!
+After our thermal bath we enjoyed a nice breakfast which included pancakes and alcohol.
+Andrew made the comment that it was only 9 am and we had already done a full days worth of activities, shows you what you can do when you get up at 4.15 am but have a drink!!

 Later in the day we visited Laguna Colorada (4278 m above sea level) which is a large red lagoon and Laguna Verde (5000 m), a lake that is very a blue-green colour.
 We even saw the Licancabu volcano (5960 m) and got within 250 metres of being in Chile.
 We again saw a lot of flamingos which reminded me of yesterday’s great lunch 🙂

 Our group said goodbye to Cindy, Nick and Marianna who headed off to Chile.
 We had lunch around 2 pm which luckily was inside as it started to rain.
 We gave tips to our 4 drivers and 2 cooks of 100 BS each (so 1,800 BS overall).
 Now Gareth wasn’t feeling very well (but Emma was better) which meant he drank a lot of water which also means lots of toilet stops, not good when it is raining.